 Improved wildlife habitat conditions

-This new initiative assists producers in protecting grazing land uses; conserving and improving soil, water and wildlife resources; and achieving related conservation values by conserving eligible land through grassland conservation contracts.
+This initiative assists producers in protecting grazing land uses; conserving and improving soil, water and wildlife resources; and achieving related conservation values by conserving eligible land through grassland conservation contracts.
 Eligible lands are limited to cropland for which base acres have been maintained under FSA’s ARC/PLC and were planted to grass or pasture, including idle or fallow, during a specific period.
 Enrolled acreage must be managed consistently with a grassland conservation plan.
 Producers will have a single opportunity to enroll eligible land in a five-year contract.

 2021 CSP Enhancements and Bundles